 - Individual Custom Fields appear on Individual Accounts only and are available on front-end forms and pages.

-- Organization Custom Fields appear on Organization Accounts only.
+- Company Custom Fields appear on Company Accounts only.

 In addition, several NeonCRM modules have their own custom fields.
 These custom fields apply only to the specified type of record.